Reyshal/dev-stack/README.md

 nano mysql-init/99_init-user.sql
 ```

-The example file contains a template for creating the `reyshal` user.
+The example file contains a template for creating the `admin` user.
 Modify it to create your own users with custom usernames, passwords, and privileges.

 ## Management Commands